bannzai/Conv/README.md

 And easy definition for UICollectionView DataSource and Delegate methods.

 Conv(called KONBU) means Seaweed in Japan.
-This library inspired by [Shoyu](https://github.com/yukiasai/shoyu).
+This library is inspired by [Shoyu](https://github.com/yukiasai/shoyu).
 Thanks @yukiasai.

 # Usage
 First, create instance for UICollectionView(or subclass).